zydezu/mpvconfig/README.md

 ### 2024-01-25

 - Made switching between web videos in playlists in `modernX` more seamless, instantly clearing the description
+- Improved the description string splitting functions in `modernX`

 ### 2024-01-23